 Shar Thizdic seems unlikely to change his course and put the Legion's army in the service of Chemak.
 But his conversation with their messengers have apparently sparked some line of thought in him.
 Legion scouts are traveling farther east these days.
-And anyone who happens to have visited Chemak, or who is skilled at stonework and siegecraft, is being invited to sit with Legion officers and discuss their experiences.
+And anyone who happens to have visited Chemak, or who who happens to have visited Chemak, or who is skilled at stonework and siegecraft, is being invited to sit with Legion officers and discuss their experiences.